-Metric Indicator EcoSpecs [#] TPC (Biotic) TPC (Habitat) Water quality intolerance BNAT estimated to occur at a FROC of 0.5 under PES have a high requirement for unmodified water quality and is the most applicable indicator species for water quality deterioration.
+Metric Indicator EcoSpecs [#] TPC (Biotic) TPC (Habitat) quality and is the most applicable indicator species for this habitat feature. substrates, Increased sedimentation of riffle/rapid substrates, excessive algal growth on substrates.
+Water quality intolerance BNAT estimated to occur at a FROC of 0.5 under PES have a high requirement for unmodified water quality and is the most applicable indicator species for water quality deterioration.
 Decreased water quality (especially flow related water quality variables such as oxygen).
-Overhanging vegetation BVIV estimated to occur at a FROC of 1 under PES have a high requirement for overhanging vegetation and is the most applicable indicator species for this habitat feature.
-BVIV absent two consecutive surveys Significant change in overhanging vegetation habitats (overgrazing, flow modification, use of herbicides, agriculture).
-SS habitats BVIV BVIV estimated to occur at a FROC of 1 under PES have a high requirement for SS habitats and is the most applicable indicator species for this velocity- depth category.
-OR present at FROC of <1.
+Overhanging vegetation DVVV BVIV estimated to occur at a FROC of 1 under PES have a high requirement for overhanging vegetation and is the most applicable indicator species for this habitat feature.
+BVIV absent two Significant change in overhanging vegetation habitats (overgrazing, flow modification, use of herbicides, agriculture) Slow-shallow (SS) habitats BVIV BVIV estimated to occur at a FROC of 1 under PES have a high requirement for slow-shallow habitats and is the most applicable indicator species for this velocity-depth category. surveys OR present at FROC of <1.
 Significant change in SS habitat suitability (i.e. increased flows, altered seasonality, increased sedimentation of slow habitats).
 Instream vegetation TSPA TSPA estimated to occur at a FROC of 2 under PES have a high requirement for instream vegetation and is the most applicable indicator species for this velocity-depth category.
 TSPA absent during any survey OR present at FROC of <2.
-Significant change in instream vegetation habitats (flow modification, use of herbicides, nutrient enichment, water quality deterioration, invasive alien macrophytes).
-Undercut banks AMOS AMOS estimated to occur at a FROC of 2.5 under PES have a high requirement for undercut banks and is the most applicable indicator species for this habitat feature.
+Significant change in instream vegetation habitats (flow modification, use of herbicides, nutrient enichment, water quality deterioration, invasive alien macrophytes) Undercut banks AMOS AMOS estimated to occur at a FROC of 2.5 under PES have a high requirement for undercut banks and is the most applicable indicator species for this habitat feature.
 AMOS absent during three consecutive surveys OR present at FROC of <2.5.
 Significant change in undercut bank and rootwads habitats (e.g. bank erosion, reduced flows).
 Water column OMOS OMOS estimated to occur at a FROC of 0.5 under PES have a high requirement for water column as cover and is the most applicable indicator species for this chabitat feature.
-OMOS absent during two Reduction in suitability of water column (i.e. increased sedimentation of pools, reduced flows).
-SD habitats UMUS OMOS estimated to occur at a FROC of 0.5 under PES have a high requirement for SD habitats and is the most applicable indicator species for this velocity- depth category. consecutive surveys OR present at FROC of <0.5.
+OMOS absent during two consecutive Reduction in suitability of water column (i.e. increased sedimentation of pools, reduced flows).
+Slow-Deep (SD) habitats Olwos OMOS estimated to occur at a FROC of 0.5 under PES have a high requirement for slow-deep habitats and is the most applicable indicator species for this velocity-depth category. surveys OR present at FROC of <0.5.
 Significant change in SD habitat suitability (i.e. increased or decreased flows, altered seasonality, increased sedimentation of slow habitats).
-Alien fish species Presence of any alien/ introduced spp.
+Alien fish species presence of any alien/ introduced spp.
 LMAC, MPUN, MSAL known or expected to be present in the SQ reach.
 Presence of any additional alien/introduced species or increase in abundance and distribution of existing species.
-N/A Migratory success ^{##} AMOS BNAT It is estimated that the catadromous AMOS may still be present, and various potamodromous species (including BNAT) also occurs.
-Loss or decreased FROC 1 of catadromous (such as AMOS) or potamodromous species (such as BNAT).
+N/A Migratory success## AMOS, BNAT It is estimated that the catadromous AMOS may still be present, and various potamodromous species (including BNAT) also occurs.
+Loss or decreased FROC1 of catadromous (such as AMOS) or potamodromous species (such as BNAT).
 Alteration of longitudinal habitat through the creation of migration barriers (dams, weirs, zero flows, poor water quality causing chemical barriers).